Oxsomi/core3/docs/graphics_api.md

 The present mode is how the device handles it when an image is already being presented.
 Some may introduce tearing while others may drop frames.
 The application should be given control over these modes, as some applications may want the latency improvements at the cost of tearing.

-- Mailbox: While an image is presenting, it will drop the oldest queued image and continue rendering and queuing the next frame.
+- Mailbox: While an image is presenting, it will drop the oldest queued image and continue rendering and queuing the next frame into it.
 This ensures you're not bound to your refresh rate, so the performance is better but lots of frames are rendered that may be discarded.
 This present mode is generally ideal for games and other interactive 3D applications, though some very low latency games might not want to use this.
-This mode is the default on most platforms.
+This mode is the default on most platforms (if available).
 - Fifo: While an image is presenting, it will just wait.
 This means no frames are dropped, but it does mean that the performance is lower.
 This is ideal for low power devices or if your application doesn't need constant updates.
 This is the default on mobile.
 - FifoRelaxed: If the vsync interval is missed, it will try to skip frame(s) to catch up.
 Other than that it will behave similar to Fifo (it tries to keep up with the refresh rate of the screen).
 - Immediate: Render over the current image anyways, this is ideal if you want the best low latency available but will introduce tearing.
 A good application might be shooting games or other games that require the lowest latency.